MoatazHellal/Thorpeus/README.md

 2- **Launch the executable** : Double click on the .exe file and that's it.
 That was easy... almost disappointingly so.

 ## Contribution
 I would appreciate your insights on the core systems.
 Please share what moments brought you joy, what aspects left you puzzled, and any innovative ideas you may have.
-Feel free to reach out directly at marcoviciidefururu@gmail.com, and together, we can
+Feel free to reach out directly at marcoviciidefururu@gmail.com.

 ### Message From the Creators